Training Adaptive Reconstruction Networks for Blind Inverse Problems: Numerical experiments

 \paragraph{Computerized Tomography}

+We trained the network using $K=5$ iterations using the ImageNet database.
+We initially used the Lung Image Database Consortium \cite{armato2011lung} database, but realized that it contains many improper slices (high noise, streaking artifacts, little contents...).
+We evaluated the algorithm on a curated version called LoPoDaP \cite{Leuschner2021}, containing less artifacts.
+The test dataset contains 4096 images.

-The dataset used is the Lung Image Database Consortium \cite{armato2011lung} which has a total of $244,527$ slices.
-We divided this dataset into a training and a validation dataset ($80\%$ and $20\%$ respectively).
-As the blind inverse problem \eqref{eq:blindinvmintheta} requires differentiating the operator $\Ab(\thetab)$ with respect to its parameters $\thetab$, we cannot use standard GPU-based libraries to compute the Radon transform \cite{ronchetti2020torchradon}.
+As the blind inverse problem \eqref{eq:blindinvmintheta} requires differentiating the operator $\Az(\thetaz)$ with respect to its parameters $\thetaz$, we cannot use standard GPU-based libraries to compute the Radon transform \cite{ronchetti2020torchradon}.
 We thus resorted to an homemade implementation that relies on a NUFT through the Fourier slice theorem.
 In order to reduce the important numerical cost and energy consumption of the experiments with CT reconstruction, we downsized the images to $256\times 256$.

 \paragraph{Deblurring}